jessicarush/react-notes/suspense_component.md

 In this example, if the tab gets set to from 'photos' to 'comments', but Comments suspends, the user will see a spinner.
 This makes sense because Comments is not ready to render anything, and React has no choice but to show the Spinner above.

 However, sometimes this user experience is not desirable.
-This is a good example of how sometimes better to show the "old" UI while the new UI is being prepared.
+This might be a good example of how sometimes it's better to show the "old" UI while the new UI is being prepared.
 You can use the new startTransition API to make React do this:

 ```jsx
 function handleClick() {